markmcd/roasthub/README.md

 Welcome to the GithubRoast project, powered by the [Gemini API](https://ai.google.dev/gemini-api/) and [crewAI](https://crewai.com).
 This app shows how to set up a CrewAI crew using Gemini models grounded with Google Search.

+If you just want to try it out, go to https://roast.markm.cd/

 ## Installation

 Ensure you have Python >=3.10 <3.13 installed on your system.
 This project uses [UV](https://docs.astral.sh/uv/) for dependency management and package handling, offering a seamless setup and execution experience.